Skirts remain a fashionable favourite and there is a wealth of different styles to choose from.

 Maxi skirt – An ultra long skirt, reaching to the ankles or even longer.

 Mullet skirt – Higher in the front, with more length in the back.
-Rose to prominence a few years ago and still in style.
+Rose to prominence a few years ago and still frequently spotted out and about.

 Net skirt – Also known as a tulle skirt, this look is inspired by the tutus worn by ballet dancers.
 Once strictly for evening, formal and bridal wear, today’s fashionistas have made it their own, and are not afraid to toughen it up with Doc Martens, a tee, and denim jacket.